 - With the growth of ETFs as a low-cost way to access diversification, you can now invest in ETFs that give you exposure to sectors, market themes and active portfolio management.

-ETFs are so popular because they give you:
+ETFs are so popular because they’re:

 - Low cost – they tend to have low annual fees, usually cheaper than traditional managed funds or even index funds.

-- Easy access – there is a huge range available, starting with a small minimum investment and they can be bought and sold like shares.
+- Easy to access – there is a huge range available, starting with a small minimum investment and they can be bought and sold like shares.